OjasviChauhan/301DaysOfCode/README.md

 ## Day 32 : 24th May 2020
 Started a new Web development bootcamp from Udemy and learn some functions of Javascript.
 ## Day 33 : 25th May 2020
-Studied Javascript and Document Object Model from Web development course on [Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+Studied39 Javascript and Document Object Model from Web development course on [Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
 Also learned about tree structure of HTML which DOM provides us in which every element of tree act as an object.
 ## Day 34 : 26th May 2020
 Connected my Dapp to Metamask Management System and gave it a run.
 Also learned how to manipulate html and css using DOM objects from the web development course on Udemy.
 ## Day 35 : 27th May 2020